nolcut/rv32-processor-single-cycle/README.md

 Thank you to Christophe Gyurgyik for allowing me to include his [assembly programs](https://github.com/cgyurgyik/riscv-assembly)
 <br>
-The design of this processor was loosely based off the architecture featured in Hennesey and Patterson's Computer Orginization and Design
+The design of this processor was loosely based off the architecture featured in Hennesey and Patterson's Computer Organization and Design